satansdeer/satansdeer.github.com/_posts/2017-09-30-top-10-most-important-skills.markdown

 __Example #3:__

 Here are two developers, Kathy and Jen.
-They work on a dating app "Datingtron".
+They work on a dating app _Datingtron_.
 It matches people using their names and starsigns.

 Kathy is new to the project, but she is really devoted.
 She get's a task to implement an alternative matching algorithm.
 What she didn't know, was that they already had a special DSL for matching algorithms.